samjulien/blog/_posts/2018-08-07-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

   <img src="https://cdn.auth0.com/blog/sb/stackblitz-custom-domain.png" alt="StackBlitz live project custom domain">
 </p>

+We are going to refer to this URL as the `<STACKBLITZ_URL>` throughout this tutorial.
+It is the root URL of our StackBlitz application.

 This is very similar to what GitHub does with Github pages!
 I can share that link with anyone I want to check out my app online.
 The biggest and most useful difference is that the code is alive on StackBlitz!
 Other people can interact with my code instead of it being static.
 They can also fork my project to make it their own and make any changes to it.
 That is definitely one of the best features of **StackBlitz: living code**.

 {% include tweet_quote.html quote_text="The best feature of StackBlitz is that it acts as a repository of living code.
 Share, fork, and change your code right within the browser!" %}